Skip to main content Skip to secondary navigation

 “You can’t look at a group of people and assume pronouns.” —Stanford student

-Pronouns that are used instead of she/her or he/him may go beyond the traditional binaries of gender.
-For example, someone indicating they/them pronouns does not use either of the binary sets of pronouns, she/her or he/him.
 When using the singular they, the same grammar rules apply as when using this non-gendered pronoun in any situation.
 Many people automatically use this construction when someone’s gender is unknown, e.g., “Someone forgot their water bottle–I wonder if they have already left or if they are still here.”
 The use of the singular they/them is now widely accepted and considered grammatically correct.
-This grammar guide explains more about the history and current use of the singular they.
+This grammar guide explains more.

 When people indicate that they use multiple pronouns, you can use all of the selected pronouns to affirm them.
 You can use both pronouns if someone denotes that they use they or she pronouns.
 Sometimes the order of pronouns does matter.
 If someone denotes that they use they or she pronouns, this might imply a preference for they over she.
 In that case, using they would best affirm this student, but she is also acceptable.